phantomwolf/leetcode-problems/Leetcode/0075-SortColors/README.md

 There're only 3 types of elements: 0, 1, 2.
 We can scan the input array and count the amount of each element with 3 variables.
 Then on the 2nd pass, we write these elements into the array.

 ## Solution 2: dutch national flag problem(1 pass)
+This is also the 3-way partition algorithm used in quick sort.

 Use 3 pointers to track locations:

 1. p0 tracks the writing position of 0 elements